YonatanSchuster/YonatanSchuster/README.md

 💬 About me ...
 -
-- Computer Science graduate
+- 1 Year experiences as a JavaScript developer at Adoric
 - Ambitious, auto-didact, hard-worker, team player.
-- Looking for a software engineer/ data engineer positions

 📫 How to reach me: ...
 -